Griffy92/online-shop-client/README.md

   - User Management: Manage user accounts, including creating new accounts, and handling user permissions and roles.

 - ### User Authentication
-  Sign Up, Sign In, Password Reset (You will get an email to reset your password), Log Out, Confirmation Email (Once you placed an order successfully).
+  Sign Up, Sign In, Password Reset (You will get an email to reset your password), Log Out, Confirmation Email (Once you place an order successfully).

 - ### Search
   Use the search functionality to find specific products by keywords, product names, or categories.